Pixboost/pixboost-react/README.md

 ### Responsive images

+There are two types of responsive images available in the library:

+* Picture -

 The library provides `Picture` component that will render different sizes of the image for different visual breakpoints.